BrianKopp/hasta-la-vista/README.md

 except that the time frame is shorter.
 Your node may not have time to fail out of ELB health checks and gracefully drain by the time it is violently terminated.

-### Proxy Services

-Kubernetes services with `externalTrafficPolicy: Local` are notoriously challenging to work with.
-Nodes are configured to fail ELB health checks if they don't have a pod for the service on them.
-Nodes that do have the service pass health checks.
-Thus, the ELB only sends traffic to the nodes with the pods on them.

-It also means that when a pod gets a `SIGTERM`, it moves into a `Terminating` state, where it no longer receives traffic.
-There will be a period of time where the node hasn't failed its ELB health checks, but is unable to handle traffic.